 Francis Breton was commended to the Company in December, 1633, by 'his late master, Mr. Thomas Bell... as also by Capt.
 Langham, who gave a large testimony of him, not onely for his civill cariage, but also of his abilities as a knowne merchant and a good accomptant.'
 It seems that he had been 'bredd a merchant in France and other places for divers yeares', but, having become surety for a brother who failed in business, he lost his own money and was forced to seek service with the Company.
-He was accordingly engaged on the 11th of that month as 'a pryme factour' at 1001, per annum, to serve for seven years, and was assigned to Persia.
-His brother, Daniel Breton. linendraper in Newgate Market, was accepted as his surety.
+He was accordingly engaged on the 11th of that month as 'a pryme factour' at 100, per annum, to serve for seven years, and was assigned to Persia.
+His brother, Daaiel Breton. linendraper in Newgate Market, was accepted as his surety.

+Breton became President at Surat on the departure of Fremlen in January, 1644, and held that post until his death on July 21, 1649.
+His tomb is still to be seen at Surat.
 Copies are therefore to be made of Capt.
-Wills's commission and given to each ship (including the $\mathcal{F}onas$ ) that every one may know the Court's orders.
+Wills's commission and given to each ship (including the Fonas) that every one may know the Court's orders.
 No mariner to be allowed to come up to Surat without a ticket from his commander, to be delivered to the steward of this house.
-(Copy. $2\frac{1}{4}pp$ .)
+(Copy. $2\frac{1}{4}pp$ )